-Still, the solution is at our fingertips.
-It's on us.
+The solution is truly possible and at our fingertips.
+It's all and only on us.
 Earth is our country.

 5. The solution is irremediable.

 It's a matter of time.
 The anarchy of nations will not survive or we won't survive it.
 The reality of our brotherhood has caught up with us.
 Our lack of organization is becoming more acute.